 CBD has changed the way we see cannabis

-by Tom Russell July 05, 2019
+by Tom Russell March 03, 2025

 CBD has Changed the Way We See Cannabis

-For many years the prohibition of cannabis was justified through its alleged links to violence, addiction and poor mental health.
+For many years, the prohibition of cannabis was justified through its alleged links to violence, addiction and poor mental health.
 Media portrayals often missed out mentions of creativity, inspiration and healing, only highlighting its influence as criminal, dirty and immoral.

 The perception of medical cannabis and CBD have always been linked and the changing approaches to each have influenced the views we hold today.
-To understand the events that underpin our own approach and how they might change in the future, let’s look at how the fortunes of CBD and cannabis have been entwined for centuries.
+To understand the events that underpin our approach and how they might change in the future, let’s look at how the fortunes of CBD and cannabis have been entwined for centuries.

 CBD vs cannabis

 Hemp is a variety of the cannabis genus with different properties and characteristics.
 Genus means a class of plants that are closely related.
 Hemp contains less than 0.2% THC and higher amounts of Cannabidiol.
-High-quality hemp extract is often called full-spectrum CBD extract, which has naturally low amounts of THC and contains other beneficial, non-psychoactive ingredients; together they can produce the entourage effect.
+High-quality hemp extract is often called full-spectrum CBD extract, which has naturally low amounts of THC and contains other beneficial, non-psychoactive ingredients; together, they can produce the entourage effect.

 Part 1: The 20th Century